Skip to main content

 4. Celigo

-Celigo is consistently ranked #1 on G2 for iPaaS and named a 2025 Gartner Peer Insights Customers’ Choice.
-The platform’s standout differentiator versus MuleSoft is the Integration App: pre-built, pre-configured integration packages for common SaaS combinations (NetSuite + Salesforce, Shopify + NetSuite, HubSpot + Salesforce) that ship as turnkey products rather than DIY API designs.
-For teams running standard SaaS pairings, Celigo can be live in days versus MuleSoft’s typical weeks-to-months.
+Celigo is consistently ranked at the top of G2 for iPaaS and named a 2025 Gartner Peer Insights Customers’ Choice.
+Its standout differentiator versus MuleSoft is the Integration App: pre-built, pre-configured integration packages for common SaaS combinations (NetSuite plus Salesforce, Shopify plus NetSuite, HubSpot plus Salesforce) that ship as turnkey products rather than DIY API designs.
+For teams running standard SaaS pairings, Celigo can be live in days versus MuleSoft’s typical weeks to months.

 5. SnapLogic

-SnapLogic Intelligent Integration Platform (IIP) is the closest direct architectural competitor to MuleSoft, with a similar enterprise integration model but a meaningfully AI-first stance.
-The Iris AI assistant suggests integration designs from natural-language descriptions, and the 700+ “Snaps” (connectors) cover application integration, data integration, B2B integration, and API management from a single unified canvas.
-SnapLogic markets itself as “the leader in generative integration” and the AI-led positioning has resonated with mid-market and enterprise buyers.
+SnapLogic’s Intelligent Integration Platform is the closest direct architectural competitor to MuleSoft, with a similar enterprise integration model but a meaningfully AI-first stance.
+The Iris AI assistant suggests integration designs from natural-language descriptions, and the 700+ “Snaps” cover application integration, data integration, B2B integration, and API management from a single unified canvas.
+SnapLogic markets itself as a leader in generative integration, and the AI-led positioning has resonated with mid-market and enterprise buyers.

 6. Apigee (Google Cloud)

 If your primary MuleSoft use case is API management rather than general iPaaS, Apigee is the canonical alternative.
-Now part of Google Cloud, Apigee is a heavyweight API management platform with strong capabilities in API monetization, advanced analytics, sophisticated developer and partner ecosystem management, and AI-enriched API governance.
-For organizations that have decoupled API management from general iPaaS – a common pattern at large enterprises – Apigee versus MuleSoft is the canonical head-to-head decision.
+Now part of Google Cloud, Apigee is a heavyweight API management platform with strong capabilities in API monetization, advanced analytics, developer and partner ecosystem management, and AI-enriched API governance.
+For organizations that have decoupled API management from general iPaaS, a common pattern at large enterprises, Apigee versus MuleSoft is the canonical head-to-head decision.

 7. Tray.ai

 Tray.ai sits between lightweight automation and heavyweight iPaaS, with mid-market and enterprise teams using it to wire up back-office systems with more flexibility than MuleSoft but more depth than Zapier or Make.
-The 2024 rebrand from Tray.io to Tray.ai signaled a push into AI-native integration via the Merlin AI agent platform.
-The visual workflow builder, 600+ connectors, and developer-friendly architecture appeal to teams that find MuleSoft too IT-heavy but need real enterprise capability.
+The 2024 rebrand from Tray.io to Tray.ai signaled a push into AI-native integration via the Merlin AI agent platform, and the visual workflow builder, 600+ connectors, and developer-friendly architecture appeal to teams that find MuleSoft too IT-heavy but need real enterprise capability.

 8. Jitterbit

-Jitterbit is the iPaaS that evolved from an on-premises integration tool into a broader cloud offering that combines API integration, EDI, and citizen integrator capabilities.
-It is commonly chosen by mid-market and enterprise teams with complex ERP integration needs – especially Salesforce, NetSuite, SAP, and Microsoft Dynamics deployments.
+Jitterbit is the iPaaS that evolved from an on-premises integration tool into a broader cloud offering combining API integration, EDI, and citizen-integrator capabilities.
+It is commonly chosen by mid-market and enterprise teams with complex ERP integration needs, especially Salesforce, NetSuite, SAP, and Microsoft Dynamics deployments.
 The Harmony platform handles general iPaaS, Vinyl handles low-code app development, and the platform is consistently rated easier to learn than MuleSoft.

-Pricing starts at approximately $1,000/month for entry tiers, with enterprise contracts typically running mid-five to six figures annually.
-The platform offers no-code and low-code ETL pipeline builders that are meaningfully more accessible than DataWeave on MuleSoft.
-For teams with complex ERP-centric integration needs that do not require MuleSoft-level API governance, Jitterbit is a credible mid-priced alternative.
+Pricing starts at roughly $1,000/month for entry tiers, with enterprise contracts typically running mid-five to six figures annually.
+The no-code and low-code ETL pipeline builders are meaningfully more accessible than DataWeave on MuleSoft.
+Best for: mid-market teams with complex ERP integration needs that do not require MuleSoft-level API governance.

 9. IBM API Connect

 IBM API Connect is the API management platform built into IBM’s broader integration stack alongside webMethods, App Connect, and DataPower.
-The platform offers full API lifecycle management with strong security features, deep integration with IBM Cloud Pak for Integration, and a free production plan tier for limited use cases.
-For organizations already standardized on IBM infrastructure – especially regulated industries running on mainframes, AS/400s, or IBM Cloud – API Connect is often the path of least resistance versus introducing MuleSoft.
+It offers full API lifecycle management with strong security, deep integration with IBM Cloud Pak for Integration, and a free production plan tier for limited use cases.
+For organizations already standardized on IBM infrastructure, especially regulated industries running on mainframes, AS/400s, or IBM Cloud, API Connect is often the path of least resistance versus introducing MuleSoft.

 10. Azure API Management